markster70/M9-WP-Boilerplate/README.md

 - Setup your theme colours in _colors.scss
 - Setup your variables in _variables.scss - recommend to use css vars, or scss vars then interpolated into css vars
-- Take a look at the heading font sizes in base
+- Take a look at the heading font sizes in the typography partial
-- Take a moment to look at the mixins and functions available - please use them for consistency
+- Take a moment to look at the mixins and functions available - use them as you wish, or add others
-- Take a look at the pre-defined spacing vars
+- Take a look at the pre-defined spacing vars - choose whether to include that partial
 - -

 ### Static Assets